Priyank019/ping-pong-/README.md

 Ping Pong Game::::

-Consist of two paddles and a ball .
+Consist of two paddles and a ball.
-Prevent ball to pass through area.
+Prevent ball to pass through area.It is done using the functions built for the movement of the ball and the paddles.

-Try it live :